 Peru country brief

 Australia and Peru celebrate 50 years of diplomatic relations in 2013.
-As resource rich countries bordering the Pacific Ocean, Australia and Peru share membership of the Asia Pacific Economic Cooperation Forum (APEC).
+As resource-rich countries bordering the Pacific Ocean, Australia and Peru share membership of the Asia Pacific Economic Cooperation Forum (APEC).
 Australia and Peru have growing commercial, investment and people-to-people links and also engage in a wide range of multilateral bodies, particularly the United Nations and the WTO.

 President Ollanta Humala was sworn into office on 28 July 2011, following his defeat of centre-right candidate Keiko Fujimori (daughter of jailed former President Alberto Fujimori) in the second round of presidential elections in June 2011.

 Social conflict around mining projects continues to be one of the major problems facing the Humala government.
-The most significant has been the controversy over the USD 4.8 billion Conga mining project in Cajamarca, where the local community has protested fiercely over what they fear will be the loss of water in the area to be mined.
+The most significant has been the controversy over the US$4.8 billion Conga mining project in Cajamarca, where the local community has protested fiercely over what they fear will be the loss of water in the area to be mined.
 The project was initially approved by the previous Peruvian government and when protests erupted the Humala government commissioned an independent evaluation of the Environmental Impact Assessment on the proposed mine.
 This resulted in further recommendations which were accepted by both the government and the company involved (Yanacocha), but the project remains stalled.

 In July 2012, former Prime Minister Oscar Valdez resigned over criticism of the government's handling of social protests causing a second major cabinet reshuffle in the Humala government's first year in office.
 The Peruvian Constitution requires that following the Prime Minister's resignation, all ministers submit their resignations.
 President Humala replaced a further five ministers and Valdez was replaced by then Minister of Justice, Juan Jimenez.
+Cabinet changes are often made in Peru in advance of Independence Day celebrations on 28 July.
+In July 2013 changes were made in the Culture, Social Inclusion and Trade portfolios following the resignations of incumbent Ministers.

 Peru participates in a wide range of international and regional fora, including the UN, the WTO, the Organisation of American States (OAS), APEC, IMF, the World Bank, the Union of South American States (UNASUR) - which Peru is chairing in 2013, the Forum for East Asia and the Pacific (FEALAC), Andean Community of States, the Community of Latin American and Caribbean States (CELAC), and the Pacific Alliance.
 Peru was a non-permanent member of the UN Security Council in 2006 and 2007.
-Peruvian diplomat, Javier Perez de Cuellar served as UN Secretary General from 1981 to 1991.
+Peruvian diplomat Javier Perez de Cuellar served as UN Secretary General from 1981 to 1991.

 The Peruvian government has good relations with the United States - Peru's second-largest trading partner.
 The United States and Peru signed a Trade Promotion Agreement (essentially a Free Trade Agreement) in 2006 to boost economic and trade ties.
 This entered into force on 1 February 2009.
 Peru and the United States cooperate extensively on law enforcement issues, particularly in relation to narcotics.
 In 2012, Peru and Colombia successfully finalised the negotiation of a FTA with the European Union and this entered into force on 1 March 2013.

 China and Peru established diplomatic relations in 1971.
-China was Peru's number one trade partner in 2011, followed closely by the US, Japan and Canada.
+China was Peru's number-one trade partner in 2011, followed closely by the US, Japan and Canada.
 Bilateral trade was USD12.6 billion, with Peru's exports to China worth USD7.9 billion.
 Peru and China established a strategic partnership in November 2008.
 Since 1998, the two sides have hosted visits by high-level military officers and in November 2010, the two militaries took part in a humanitarian medical exercise in Peru.

 Since the 1990s, successive governments have sought to restructure Peru's economy, dramatically improving the government's fiscal position.
 Peru is currently enjoying its longest expansion on record, with low inflation, a solid external position and declining indebtedness ratios.
 Public expenditure has been reduced through the abolition of subsidies and the privatisation of state-owned companies.
 Trade barriers have been cut, direct subsidies to exporters and domestic producers have been eliminated and equal treatment has been granted to foreign and domestic investors.
 The tariff system on imports comprises three rates: zero per cent, nine per cent and 16 per cent, with a weighted average tariff of around 3.2 per cent.